-This page includes information on current and future road closures, applying to undertake works in the public highway and how these works are coordinated.
+This page includes information on current and future road closures, applying to undertake works/hold events on the public highway and how these works are coordinated.

 Road Works Coordination